nextstrain/ncov/docs/src/guides/run-genbank-ingest-on-terra.rst

 This guide describes the **GenBank Ingest**.
 Importing the workflow and setting up variables should be a one-time process.
 The workflow can then be run multiple times to pull in new data.

+As of October 29 2022, this took `37 hours to finish running with default parameters, and cost ~$150 USD <https://github.com/j23414/wdl_pathogen_build/blob/main/data/benchmarks.tsv>`_.

 Import the GenBank ingest wdl workflow from Dockstore
 ======================================================